Updated: December 2020

-Spell check and Grammar
+Spell Check and Grammar Errors

 Some spell checkers do check for some basic grammar rules.
 For example, many would flag a subject-verb agreement error such as “She are always late.”
 Advanced grammar or creative writing would only go over a basic spell checker’s head, so to speak.

 First, Grammarly evaluates grammatical structures using the over 250 grammar rules programmed into its platform.
 It helps writers to identify what types of errors they make—knowledge that can help them sharpen their skills.
 Let’s examine one of the errors that Grammarly finds.
 Squinting modifiers, usually adverbs, confuse readers because it is not immediately apparent which words they modify.
 Here’s an example of a squinting error alert:

 Did the mother have twin boys quickly?
 Or was the mother’s life quickly changed?
 These modifiers stand in the way of clear and understandable writing.
 Grammarly lets the writer know why squinting modifiers are problematic and gives a suggestion for improvement.
 In time, writers learn how to fix certain errors, or better yet, how to avoid making these mistakes.

 Another common error people make is that of comma inclusion.
 People have trouble remembering when and where to use commas.
 Grammarly’s repeated alerts can help you remember the rules.
 Here’s what Grammarly’s comma correction alert looks like: